jdreaver/rust-os/README.md

 - Memory management
   - Consider locking global physical page allocator inside page table functions so we don't need to pass in `&mut PhysicalMemoryAllocator`, and then most of `mapping.rs` can go away.
     - Then again, the explicitness is nice.
 Maybe make helpers to take both a page table lock and an allocator lock?
-  - Linked list allocator crate I'm using has an internal spinlock doesn't disable interrupts.
-This caused a deadlock when I did an allocation in the virtio-block handler.
-I even have a comment saying don't do that.
-I should perhaps stop using `LockedHeap` and instead use my own wrapper around `Heap` that does interrupts, or write my own allocator, like a percpu allocator.
   - `Page` type improvements
     - Make typed page sizes like the x86_64 crate does
   - Add support for huge pages in `map_to`, and then use them for both the heap and mapping physical memory